Last updated: January 27, 2026

 text12345678910LogRecord #2ObservedTimestamp: 2025-09-21 17:25:01.598645527 +0000 UTCTimestamp: 1970-01-01 00:00:00 +0000 UTCSeverityText:SeverityNumber: Unspecified(0)Body: Str(Aug 20 18:23:23 ubuntu-lts sshd[47339]: Received disconnect from 180.101.88.228 port 11349:11: [preauth])Attributes:-> log.file.name: Str(auth.log)Trace ID:Span ID:

-Identifying severity levels and mapping them to
+Timestamp. - Identifying severity levels (or heuristics) and mapping them to

-Populating the trace context fields where available.
+- Populating trace context fields if available

 yaml12345678# otelcol.yamlreceivers:filelog:include: [/var/log/auth.log]operators:- type: syslog_parserprotocol: rfc3164allow_skip_pri_header: true